 “No,” I answered, “but we can start the preparation for it next year.”

-Choosing who you will serve and the public profession of faith are the serious business.
-At this date, I think there are three top questions in each persons life that affect their whole lives.
+Choosing who you will serve and the public profession of faith is the serious business.
+At this date, I think there are three top questions in each person’s life that affect their whole lives.
 What are the three top questions in your life?
 Find mine in this blog.